rodrum/arcade/README.md

 In addition to the empirical climatologies (NRMSLSIS2.0/HWM14), you can also use hybrid atmospheric descriptions that are a combination of ERA 5 ECMWF below ~80 km and empirical climatologies at higher altitudes.
 These models were used to compare and validate the climatological estimations, but can still be used for realistic aproaches.

 #### CDSAPI Python module
 The hybrid models need the Climate Data Store (CDS) infrastructure and API module, `cdsapi`, provided by the European Centre for Medium-Range Weather Forecasts (ECMWF, https://www.ecmwf.int/).
-Please visit https://cds.climate.copernicus.eu/api-how-to to ensure the module is installed in your system, and properly configured API user and key to be able to download the atmospheric descriptions.
+Please visit [this how-to](https://cds.climate.copernicus.eu/api-how-to) to ensure the module is installed in your system, and properly configured API user and key to be able to download the atmospheric descriptions.

 #### ecCodes to decode data
 In order to decode the downloaded data and use it automatically for ray tracing with infraGA, it is necessary to install `ecCodes` provided by ECMWF.
-Please follow the instructions here https://confluence.ecmwf.int/display/ECC/ecCodes+installation.
-I recommend to use the Python binding installation (https://confluence.ecmwf.int/display/UDOC/How+to+install+ecCodes+with+Python+bindings+in+conda+-+ecCodes+FAQ).
+Please follow the instructions [here](https://confluence.ecmwf.int/display/ECC/ecCodes+installation).
+I recommend to use the Python [binding installation](https://confluence.ecmwf.int/display/UDOC/How+to+install+ecCodes+with+Python+bindings+in+conda+-+ecCodes+FAQ).

 ## Installation using Docker
 We published a Docker image to simplify the installation process of ARCADE.
 By using Docker, you can quickly set up the required environment without worrying about the dependency installations.
-**Note:** At the moment, this image is a couple of commits behind.
-However, once your docker image is up and running, you can manually download the latest version and use it inside the docker image if you want.

 ### Prerequisites